Adding “Or Assigns” to Buyer Real Estate Offers

 Introduction.
 Regardless of how active (or inactive) the market is, sellers’ brokers should always be on the lookout for “red flags.”
 These are the often

 Introduction.
 This is a continuation of Part One, which addressed the printed contingencies found in the 2022 OREF Residential Real Estate Sale Agreement.
-Part One
+(References to

 Introduction.
 Disputes involving earnest money deposits are a “zero sum game.”
 There is one winner and one loser; no in-between.
 Arbitrators do not – or